axone-protocol/docs/docs/tutorials/webapp-1.md

 - how to create a database which will welcome RDF triples describing the resources (`cognitarium` smart contract)
 - how to add Prolog rules (`law-stone` smart contract)

-First, let’s create a generic `Instantiate` component (`Instantiate.tsx` file in the `components` folder).

-This component receives a smart contract `codeId` ([related to the smart contract to instantiate](https://docs.okp4.network/tutorials/explorer-sc#instantiate-okp4-smart-contracts)), and the transaction arguments `instantitateArgs` (with `msg` as the payload).
+A generic `Instantiate` component (`Instantiate.tsx` file in the `components` folder) receives a smart contract `codeId` ([related to the smart contract to instantiate](https://docs.okp4.network/tutorials/explorer-sc#instantiate-okp4-smart-contracts)), and the transaction arguments `instantitateArgs` (with `msg` as the payload).
 The `useInstantitateContract` hook returns an `instantiateContract` function.
 This function will be invoked with [a signing client](https://hackmd.io/@0xGhastly/H1GlUwiZh) and the transaction arguments to instantiate.
 See also `onSuccess` and `onError` functions provided to the hook, callback functions called regarding the instantiate action status.

 ```tsx
 import {